 Finding alternatives to “no” can be worth the effort, according to Dr. Sandra Wiebe, an associate professor of psychology at the University of Alberta, and director of the Alberta Brain and Cognitive Development Lab in Edmonton.
 “Constant negativity is frustrating for both the parent and the child.
 Parents may feel ineffective if the child doesn’t comply, and children may feel as if they are only receiving negative attention.”

-A first step to cutting back on the need for “no” is to assess the home environment for potential safety risks.
-An age-appropriate play space that is free from hazards such as stairs, sharp corners and exposed electrical outlets helps keep toddlers safe and gives parents a break from having to verbally rein them in all the time.
+The first step to cutting back on throwing out “no” is to assess your home for potential safety risks.
+An age-appropriate play space free from hazards (stairs, sharp corners, exposed electrical outlets, etc.) helps keep toddlers safe and gives parents a break from having to verbally rein them in all the time.

 In addition to choosing the right words, parents can also communicate more effectively through tone of voice.
-“Babies pick up on parental emotions through tone of voice and facial expression before they understand what the words mean, and this carries over into the toddler years,” explains Dr. Wiebe.
+“Babies pick up on parental emotions through tone and facial expression before they under- stand what the words mean, and this carries over into the toddler years,” says Dr. Wiebe.
 This means that parents should pay attention not only to the words they’re saying, but how they say them.
 For example, saying the word “slowly” in a warning, measured tone will communicate the idea of proceeding with caution.

-Cutting back on “no” isn’t about monitoring your toddler any less; it’s about using more meaningful words to direct her behaviour.
-Laurel applied this tactic with Abby and was able to avoid the “tuning out” effect—hopefully for good, or at least until the teen years.
+Cutting back on “no” isn’t about monitoring toddlers any less; it’s about using more expressive language to direct their behaviour.
+Lavell applied this tactic with Abby and was able to avoid the “tuning out” effect—hopefully for good, or at least until the teen years.